Western Australian Government Railways: Acquisitions

 The WAGR purchased the Great Southern Railway in December 1896 and the Midland Railway of Western Australia in August 1964.

 Services

 The WAGR operated a wide variety of services throughout its history, including the more standard country and suburban passenger and freight workings as well as a limited electrified service, early country railcar services, road bus services and overnight sleeper services to distant destinations.

 Named services

-Although some passenger trains were bestowed nicknames, it wasn't until The Westland was launched in 1938, that a service was officially named.
+Although some passenger trains were bestowed nicknames, it was not until The Westland was launched in 1938, that a service was officially named.
 Further trains were named in the 1960s in an effort to increase the prestige of rail travel.

 Unnamed services

 The WAGR operated services from Perth to many destinations throughout the state.
 In 1935, it operated 63 sleeper services a week.
 It also operated local passenger, many operating as mixed trains.
 The last of these ceased in 1973.